alburezg/child_death_clean/README.md

 ## A - Structure

-The directory `R` has four sub-directories, which are needed to transform the data to the right format, produce the model estimates
+The directory `R` has five sub-directories, which are needed to transform the data to the right format, produce the model estimates
 , produce the figures and tables from the main text, and create the resources for the SI Appendix.
 They are:

 [A_Data_formatting](R/A_Data_formatting)